excircle/golang_apis/README.md

-# golang_apis
+# RESTful API Design Examples In Golang
-Repository for Examples of Golang APIs
+Repository for Examples of Golang APIs.
+Here you can see various functional